 What if I have a question for my health care provider?

-If you have a follow-up question for your medical or mental health care provider, you should send it via MyUHS, not regular email.
-Even if you don’t feel like the question is especially private, we have to treat your health information as private by law, and we take that responsibility very seriously.
-We will not respond to health questions via regular email.
+Follow-up questions for medical or mental health providers should be sent via MyUHS, not regular email.
+UHS treats treat student health information as private by law and will not respond to health questions via regular email.

 What if I don’t have a health care provider?